 The mornings are starting to have that crisp feel here in the high desert of California.
 Our home is in the foothills on the dry side of the San Gabriel Mountains.
 The beauty of living where we do is the cool, ocean breeze that finds its way up and over the mountain, making our temperatures more moderate than the more deserty land just below us.
 When these cooler days show up, I begin to think of things to bake.
 It gives the season a cozy presence of warmth and good smells.

 One of my most favorite cobblers is blackberry.
 Yes, most people would consider this a summer dessert.
 Me, too, but now the supermarkets have them almost any time of year so we can indulge any time we please.
 When I made this recipe, I used a combination of blackberry, strawberry, and blueberry.
 Strawberries are usually cheaper than the others, so I use them to make up about half the berry amount.
 Blackberries are so rich in flavor they tend to take over, but I like it that way.
 Whatever you decide, I’m sure it will be delicious.
 And don’t forget the ice cream. loc

 Berry-licious Chocolate Chip Cobbler

 - 10 cups fresh berries, any kind you prefer.
-A bag from the freezer works well, too.
+A bag of frozen berries works well, too.

 - 1 cup sugar